 I discovered that the two disciplines had to come together into one merged discipline to support the evolution of the Industry.
 That is when I decided that EPI was the perfect vehicle, excuse the pun, to facilitate “Protection Driving” training and therefore established the Protection Driving Division of EPI.

 When designing the Protection Driving Program, the Executive Protection Institute followed the same philosophy established in 1978 to deliver a course that was not a run, jump, scream type of program.
 We recognize that hard driving skills may be needed, but we need to do everything in our power to avoid having to use them; and at the same time, can facilitate the needs of the client daily with a concierge level of service.
 By integrating both hard and soft skills into one program, we created a good balance between the two and the student will greatly benefit from this holistic approach.

 It is essential that protectors have and maintain those skills that we hope we don’t ever have to use.
 What about the skills we need every day?
 The Protection Driving Program uses “driving physics” to calculate what a specific vehicle can or cannot do within a specifically designed exercise at various speeds.

 EPI decided to focus on the subtle differences between security and protection.
 While some may think they are just words, as we know, words often invoke concepts and meanings that often differ depending on who you ask.
-The development of the EPI Protection Driving Program marks a new beginning of encompassing the two skill sets of driving and protection into a complete package; the Protection Driver.
+The development of EPI’s Protection Driving Program marks a new beginning of encompassing the two skill sets of driving and protection into a complete package: The Protection Driver.